CAPAIDS-Uganda Home of Hope Background

 - Girls who have been abused for example through the burden of domestic work or have been sexually abused.
 First of all they need continuous counseling and also the skills rendered by the project.

-The first cohort of 12 women (and two babies) will complete their stay in November 2018.
-They are thriving due to the support and mentorship they are receiving.
+The first cohort of 12 women (and two babies) completed their stay in November 2018.
+They are thriving due to the support and mentorship they received.
 CAPAIDS-Uganda is also working on growing their farm.
 They use the farm to train women in agricultural livelihoods.
 Even if they chose another way to earn money, backyard farming is a great way to supplement their household income!

 The CAP/AIDS Solidarity Community raises funds to support the Home of Hope transitional centre through community events in Ottawa and Vancouver.
 They also work with CAP Network to share information and news from the Home of Hope and the community in northern Uganda.